 Teaching Cases: Businesses in Emerging Economies

-I have occasionally written teaching cases on international businesses, mostly with a focus on emerging economies.
+I am occasionally writing teaching cases on international businesses, mostly with a focus on emerging economies.
 Recently, my focus has been on business in China.
 Cases published by Ivey Publishing are available to instructors through the Ivey Publishing website.
 Cases published as integrative cases in our textbook (M.W.
 Peng & K.E.
-Meyer, 2016, International Business, 2nd ed., 2016, Cengage Learning [P&M]) are available in the book, or directly from the publisher.
+Meyer, 2016 / 2019, International Business, 2nd ed., 2016 / 3rd ed.
+2019, Cengage Learning [P&M]) are available in the book, or directly from the publisher.

 Published by Ivey Business School (reference-# 9B17M005) and available from European Case Clearing House (ECCH).